-6) Trusted and private communication for media in GenAI era: Study and identify aspects and opportunities to support trusted and provide media communication in the generative AI area, including end-to-end work flows, authentication, trust and other aspects.
+5) Trusted and private communication for media: Study and identify aspects and opportunities to support trusted and private media communication in applications including, but not restricted, to generative AI or agent to agent communication, including end-to-end workflows, authentication, trust and other aspects, and explore what role 6G can play in this.

-Additional study areas may be added during the study phase.
+NOTE: Coordination with SA3 is expected on authentication and trust-related topics.

 The progress of the topics above may depend on progress in other working groups, and it is not expected that the first phase necessarily completes all work topics.
 Certain topics may require more time and be addressed later.

+Certain topics may complement other ongoing studies and are not expected to be covered in this study, but only referred to unless additional aspects (in particular 6G aspects) need to be addressed.

 4 Objective

 The objective of this study is in the context of the above background, referred to as work topics.
 Specifically, the following objectives are identified:

-1. Document the work topics introduced above in more detail, in particular how they relate to media delivery and based on the progress in other working groups:
+1. Document the work topics introduced above in more detail, in particular how they relate to media delivery and taking into account the progress in other working groups:

-- WT#1: Media Delivery Architecture in 6G System
+- WT#1: Media Delivery Architecture

-- WT#2: Migration and Interworking

-- WT#3: 6G Media
+- WT#2: 6G Media

-- WT#4: Media Aspects of SA2 topics
+- WT#3: Media Aspects related to SA2 topics

-- WT#5: support of media services over NTN
+- WT#4: Media for ubiquitous access

-- WT#6: Trusted media communication
+- WT#5: Trusted and private media communication

-2. Identify potential additional work topics based on SA1 requirements and input from other WGs, as well as based on new media trends with lower priority.

-3. Identify the dependencies of the issue to other working groups and collect information on relevant development within 3GPP and externally.
+2. Identify the dependencies of the issue to other working groups and collect information on relevant developments within 3GPP and externally.

 NOTE: Topics potentially requiring input into other WG studies or those creating dependencies on other work topics will be prioritized.

-4. Based on existing media delivery architectures and functionalities, as well as the development in SA2 architectures and design concepts with respect to 6G, map the work topics to basic functions and develop high-level call flows, if appropriate.
+3. Based on existing media delivery architectures and functionalities, as well as the development in SA2 architectures, and design concepts with respect to 6G, map the work topics to basic functions and develop high-level call flows, if appropriate.

-5. Identify potential gaps and opportunities that may need solutions and either
+4. Identify potential gaps and opportunities that may need solutions and either